Essential Tulum Packing List

 Charging Cables

 Some places still have two-prong outlets.
-Something to keep in mind.
-Check photos of your hotel room or Airbnb if you’re not certain of the outlet types.
+It’s important to keep this in mind.
+Please review photos of your hotel room or home rental if you are unsure about the outlet types.

 Carbon Monoxide Detector